How to Choose an Accountant

-Some business owners still prefer face to face contact though.
-If you are one of those then it’s probably best to find an accountant within a 10 kilometre radius of your business.
-That should allow enough accountants to choose from, while minimising travel time.
-Some accountants are able to travel to your business premises or home.
+Some business owners still prefer face-to-face contact though.
+If you are one of those, then it’s probably best to find an accountant within a 10-kilometre radius of your business.
+That should allow enough accountants to choose from while minimising travel time.
+Note that some accountants are able to travel to your business premises or home.

-In Australia there is no qualification necessary to be called an “accountant”.
-However, most people who call themselves accountants would have at minimum a Diploma level qualification, and more commonly a Bachelor degree (usually a Bachelor of Business/Commerce).
-Some accountants do additional training such as another undergraduate degree in law/economics/finance, or postgraduate qualifications.
+In Australia, there is no qualification necessary to be called an “accountant”.
+However, most people who call themselves accountants would have, at minimum, a Diploma level qualification and, more commonly, a Bachelor’s degree, which is usually in Business or Commerce.
+Some accountants do additional training such as another undergraduate degree in law, economics, finance, or postgraduate qualifications.

 There are three main accounting associations in Australia:

-Most accounting firms offer compliance services such as preparation of financial accounts and tax returns.
-These services are called compliance services as every business must lodge an annual tax return, and usually that requires financial statement preparation as well.
+Most accounting firms offer compliance services such as the preparation of financial accounts and tax returns.
+These services are called compliance services as every business must lodge an annual tax return.
+That usually requires financial statement preparation as well.

 Many firms also offer other services such as bookkeeping and business advice.
 Some firms can provide financial advice if they are registered to do so.
-Most firms tend to have referral relationships in place with qualified professionals who can provide services the accountant doesn’t, such as legal/banking/financial services.
+Most firms tend to have referral relationships in place with qualified professionals who can provide services the accountant doesn’t.
+Among these are legal, banking, and financial services.

 Caution: be careful of accountants that promote themselves as business advisors.
 Such accountants wouldn’t like you to be aware of this, but most accountants are not naturally good business advisors.
 Accountants are still primarily technicians.
-The natural role of an accountant for many hundreds of years (in fact since accounting was invented) was to keep accurate business records.
+Their natural role for centuries and since accounting was invented has always been to keep accurate business records.

 It is true that most accountants learn about business in general and different types of businesses through completing work for their own clients.
 However, it is not the same as being a business owner and solely responsible for business decisions.
-Success in business is much more than figures, it involves a lot of hard work, good decision making, marketing/sales, budgeting, dealing with people etc. Accountant’s claims to be business advisors who can help you “grow your business” are often marketing nonsense and only fool the gullible.
+Success in business is much more than figures.
+It involves a lot of hard work, good decision making, marketing/sales, budgeting, dealing with people, etc. Accountants who claim to be business advisors who can help you grow your business are often only a marketing ploy.

 Most accounting firms charge by the hour.
-Hourly rates can vary but most accounting work is usually between $100 to $300 an hour for most suburban accounting firms, depending on the complexity of the work and the size of the firm.
-Larger accounting firms usually charge more towards $300 an hour, however they also provide a greater range of services and can service larger business clients.
+Hourly rates can vary but most accounting work is usually between $100 to $300 an hour for most suburban accounting firms.
+This depends on the complexity of the work and the size of the firm.
+Larger accounting firms usually charge more towards $300 an hour.
+However, they also provide a greater range of services and can service larger business clients.